meorkamalmeorsulaiman/kubernetes/docs/mod-1/5-manage-security-settings/README.md

 - x.509 certificates
 - OpenID-Based like AD

 ServiceAccounts are used to authorized Pods to get access to specific API resources.
-Each Namespace has a ServiceAccount with the name default, this used by Pods to get minimal access to k8s resources.
+Each Namespace has a ServiceAccount with the name `default`, this used by Pods to get minimal access to k8s resources.
 Additional ServiceAccount can be created to addtional access.

 ## Understanding Role Based Access Control